d18c7db/Gauntlet_FPGA/readme.md

 ## Hardware
 None yet, this is purely at the simulation stage using Xilinx ISIM.
 All screen shots are generated from test bench output of what the video signal would look like if it was displayed on a monitor.
 The testbench dumps the output video values for each frame in a .ppm (portable pixmap) text file which can then be directly viewed by a suitable viewer (eg FastStone Image Viewer).

-The .ppm file format is very simple, one line with the pixmap magic value P3, next line is the X and Y resolution and max number of colors, followed by hopefully at least X*Y lines of RGB color triplets like so:
+The .ppm file format is very simple and unique since it's a text file yet can be viewed with an image viewer.
+It consists of one line with the pixmap magic value P3, next line is the X and Y resolution and max number of colors, followed by hopefully at least X*Y lines of RGB color triplets like so:
 <pre>
 P3
 336 240 15